krb5/krb5/doc/mitK5features.rst

     canonicalization, and again with DNS canonicalization if the un-canonicalized server is not found.

-  - Expand single-component hostnames in hhost-based principal names when DNS canonicalization is not used, adding the system's first DNS search path as a suffix.
+  - Expand single-component hostnames in host-based principal names when DNS canonicalization is not used, adding the system's first DNS search path as a suffix.
 Add a ``qualify_shortname`` krb5.conf relation to override this suffix or disable expansion.